5 Best Travel Cards with no Foreign Transaction Fees in Malaysia

 If your bank or card issuer charges a foreign transaction fee, you’ll find that an extra percentage fee is added onto your bill whenever you use your credit, debit or prepaid card to spend in a foreign currency.

 When you pay in a foreign currency, you’ll usually find your spending is converted back to ringgit using the bank or card issuer’s exchange rate.
-The foreign transaction fee is then calculated as a percentage of the dollar amount, and also deducted from your balance (for a debit card) or added to your bill (when you spend with a credit card).
+The foreign transaction fee is then calculated as a percentage of the ringgit amount, and also deducted from your balance (for a debit card) or added to your bill (when you spend with a credit card).

 How much are foreign transaction fees?